Sea Turtle Camp Hawaii

 During this adventure you will:

-• Work behind the scenes with marine biologists at Sea Life Park
+• Learn from marine biologists at Sea Life Park

 • Participate in research and educational projects